-- Currency Will data obtained from a new data source be current enough to relate clearly to the assessment being conducted?
+- Validity Is the data obtained from the new source a valid indicator of what it purports to measure? - Reliability Is the data from the new source at least as reliable and consistent as that from the source previously used? - Universality Can the required data be collected by this method for all (or almost all) of the students and schools participating in NAEP and will I support valid comparisons over time? - Currency Will data obtained from a new data source be current enough to relate clearly to the assessment being conducted?
 If data from the census or some other source is several years old it may not accurately describe school or neighborhood conditions at the time of testing. - Respondent Burden Will the new source(s) reduce the burden on students, teachers, and schools in filling out NAEP questionnaires?
 Will the total amount of respondent burden be decreased? - Logistics Will the alternative source(s) be logistically possible, or will there be more logistical problems than with the previous data source?
 Logistics includes such considerations as cost, time, administrative personnel resources, and steps needed to ensure accurate coding and data analysis. - Efficiency and cost-effectiveness How efficient will the new data source be in comparison to the previous one?
 For example, it may be more efficient to collect data from a state management information system about the state's schools, teachers, or students, rather than obtaining it from the test samples directly, but efficiency and cost-effectiveness should be determined before a change is made. - Timeliness of NAEP reporting How will a change in data sources affect the speed with which NAEP can be reported?
 Some changes will speed operations, but those that slow down NAEP reporting are not desirable.

-Chapter Three: Topics and Types of Background Data
+Chapter Three: Topics and Types of Contextual Data